Log Buffer #286, A Carnival of the Vanities for DBAs

-Bob Dorr was looking at data from a customer, in a different time zone (UTC+1) from his, this week involving SQL Server AlwaysOn (HADRON) and found that lining up the timestamps in the various logs was challenging.
+Bob Dorr was looking at data from a customer in a different time zone (UTC+1) from his this week.
+It involved SQL Server AlwaysOn (HADRON), and he found that lining up the timestamps in the various logs was challenging.

 Converting hexadecimal values to varbinary and vice versa is now easier using the XQuery functionality available from SQL Server 2005.